"What does unadorned beauty look like?" Or something like that.

-"A child laughing, a sunset over the sea, clouds having sex and making it rain," that last bit produced another smile from him.
+"A child's laughter, a sunset over the sea, Bill Nye the science guy," that last bit produced another smile from him.

 "You're not trying hard enough," he said wryly.
 "It's important that I know."

-"I'm not sure what you're asking though, sir," images of shadowed lizards danced along the walls, the living room was lit by a gentle fire, taking on a supernatural aura.
-But I was simply passed out.
+"I'm not sure what you're asking though, sir," images of shadowy lizards danced along the walls, the living room was lit by a gentle fire; the flickering light almost taking on a supernatural aura, but I was simply passed out.
 In the cold.
+Dying.
 Somewhere else.
 I thought.